Sampling-based inference for large linear models, with application to linearised Laplace: Introduction

-We demonstrate the strength of our inference technique in the context of the linearised Laplace procedure for CIFAR100 (100 classes × 50k datapoints) image classification using an 11M parameter ResNet-18, and on a high-resolution (251k pixel) tomographic reconstruction (regression) task with a 2M parameter U-Net.
-In tackling both of these, we encounter a pathology in the M-step of the procedure first highlighted by \citet{antoran2022Adapting}: the standard objective therein is ill-defined when the NN contains normalisation layers.
+We demonstrate the strength of our inference technique in the context of the linearised Laplace procedure for image classification on CIFAR100 (100 classes × 50k datapoints) and Imagenet (1000 classes × 1.2M datapoints) using an 11M parameter ResNet-18 and a 25M parameter ResNet-50, respectively.
+We also consider a high-resolution (251k pixel) tomographic reconstruction (regression) task with a 2M parameter U-Net.
+In tackling these, we encounter a pathology in the M-step of the procedure first highlighted by \citet{antoran2022Adapting}: the standard objective therein is ill-defined when the NN contains normalisation layers.
 Rather than using the solution proposed in \citet{antoran2022Adapting}, which introduces more hyperparameters, we show that a standard feature-normalisation method, the g-prior \citep{zellner_1986,minka2000bayesian}, resolves this pathology.
 For the tomographic reconstruction task, the regression problem requires a dual-form formulation of our E-step; interestingly, we show that this is equivalent to an optimisation viewpoint on Matheron's rule \citep{Journel1978mining,Wilson2020sampling}, a connection we believe to be novel.